vishvAsa/vedAH_Rk/shAnkhAyanam/sUtram/gRhyam/oldenberg/3/04/09_jyeShThaM_putramAdAya_jAyAm.md

 +++
 9. Taking with himself his eldest son and his wife, carrying grain, let him enter (the house with the words),

-'Indra's house is blessed, wealthy, protecting; that I enter with my wife, with offspring, with cattle, with increase of wealth, with everything that is mine.'